vanpeerdevelopment/aws-course/section-04-object-storage-and-cdn-s3-glacier-cloudfront.md

 ## 22. Create a CloudFront CDN - Lab
 #### Origin settings
-- Origin domain nam: S3 bucket, ...
+- Origin domain name: S3 bucket, ...
 - Origin path (optional): folder
 - Restrict bucket access: only make files in the bucket accessible using the distribution url
 - Origin access identity: a special cloud front user who will need access to the S3 bucket